writemorecode/thesis/chapters/method.typ

 With the vector $bold(q)^"job"$ computed, we can now compute the primary resources for the machine types.

 The next step is to compute the machine capacity matrix $bold(C)$.
-This is handled by the function $"GENERATECAPACITIES"$.
+This is handled by the function $"GENERATECAPACITIESANDREQUIREMENTS"$.

 #block(
   breakable: false,